ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Create the Kubernetes deployment yaml

-A *Deployment* controller provides declarative updates for Pods and ReplicaSets.
-You describe a *desired state* in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.
-You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
+A *Deployment* Controller provides declarative updates for Pods and ReplicaSets.
+You describe a *desired state* in a Deployment object, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+It allows you to define deployments to create new ReplicaSets, or to remove existing deployments and adopt all their resources with new deployments.

-Note the following sections in the [JPetStore deployment YAML](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/jpetstore.yaml) file
+Note that the [JPetStore deployment YAML](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/jpetstore.yaml) file contains:

-- Two deployments to create the database and the web micro-services
+- Two deployments to create the database and the web microservices
-- Two services for exposing the micro-services
+- Two services for exposing the microservices
-- Ingress controller to manage the traffic to the services.
+- An Ingress controller to manage the traffic to the services.

-You may have multiple deployment YAML files, one for each micro service.
+Kubernetes allows you to have multiple deployment YAML files, one for each microservice.

 ### Push Deployments

-You can create a deployment from the yaml file using the command:
+You can create a deployment from the yaml file using the `kubectl` command:

 ```bash
 kubectl create -f <yaml-file-name>.yaml